Sugar Creek Wines

-The Sugar Creek Silver Grotto Riesling is a single varietal fermented from California grapes and finished in stainless steel.
-It delivers an aromatic aroma that is crisp and clean with a slightly sweet taste.
+The 2017 Sugar Creek Silver Grotto Riesling is a single varietal gem that is easily reached with only a simple pour.
+Fermented from California grapes and finished in stainless steel it delivers an aromatic aroma with crisp, clean, slightly sweet taste.
 Its acidity makes the perfect accompaniment to spicy foods.
 Sugar Creek Riesling is named for the Silver Grotto which is located at Mile 29 on the Colorado River in the Grand Canyon several hundred feet above the Shinumo Wash Campsite on river left.
 It is a hidden gem in one of the many slot canyons that challenges even the most experienced climber to reach its remote beauty.

 Sugar Creek Sweet White Wines

-Sugar Creek Sunflower Flats Wine is made from the Traminette grape that develops honey and apricot flavors.
+Traminette is an excellent wine that ages well.
+Wine from this grape develops honey and apricot flavors.
 The grape’s acidity harmonizes with its fresh fruit aromas and floral, spicy flavors.
 It pairs well with Asian, poultry and seafood dishes.
-Traminette wine has been chosen by the Indiana Wine Grape Council as the signature wine of Indiana.
+Traminette wine has been chosen by the Indiana Wine Grape Council as the signature wine of the state.
 Sugar Creek Traminette is named after Sunflower Flats which is located at Mile 32.6 on the Middle fork of the Salmon River in Idaho.
-It is a naturally occurring hot springs that welcomes rafters with a hot shower on river right as the water cascades from the spring to the river.
+It is a naturally occurring hot springs that welcomes rafters.
 The Middle Fork runs through the 2.3 million-acre Frank Church-River of No Return Wilderness.

 Sugar Creek Dry Red Wines

-Sugar Creek Redwall Cavern Wine The Chambourcin grapes for this wine are harvested from the Sugar Creek Vineyards.
+The Chambourcin grapes for this wine are harvested from the Sugar Creek Vineyard which is also a great place to visit or simply visit this wine.
 It is slightly dry with a fruity aroma and aged 12 months in French barrels to add just a hint of oak.
 It pairs nicely with pasta or barbecue.
-This Estate Grown dry Chambourcin is named Redwall Cavern which is encountered at Mile 33 on the Colorado River in the Grand Canyon.
-An enormous amphitheater carved by high river flows into the Canyon’s limestone walls, it’s a popular spot for river rafters to stop and explore.
+Redwall Cavern wine was aged in French Oak for 12 months.
+Sugar Creeks Estate Grown dry Chambourcin is named Redwall Cavern which is encountered at Mile 33 on the Colorado River in the Grand Canyon.
+A ginormous amphitheater carved by high river flows into the Canyon’s limestone walls, it’s a popular spot for river rafters to stop and explore.
 The first explorer of the Canyon, John Wesley Powell, believed it could hold 50,000 people.
 But even if that many could not fit inside, it is truly an amazing place to visit.

-Sugar Creek Lava Falls Old Vine Zinfandel Wine is a single varietal made from grapes harvested from the Lodi, California vineyards.
+The 2015 Lava Falls Old Vine Zinfandel is a single varietal made from grapes harvested from the Lodi, California vineyards.
 Following fermentation, the wine was aged in French Oak for 12 months.
-This Zin is fruit forward with light tannins and pairs well with moderately spiced foods.
-Sugar Creek’s Old Vine Zinfandel is named for Lava Falls on the Colorado River in the Grand Canyon which is one of the largest navigable rapids in the northern hemisphere and is considered one of the most difficult in the US.
+This Zen is fruit forward with light tannins and pairs well with moderately spiced foods.
+Sugar Creek’s Old Vine Zinfandel is named for Lave Falls on the Colorado River in the Grand Canyon which is one of the largest navigable rapids in the northern hemisphere and is considered one of the most difficult in the US.
 It is the standard against which all other rapids in the Grand Canyon are judged.
-We use Lava Falls Old Vine Zinfandel Wine as the metric by which we judge all of the Sugar Creek Dry Red Wines
+We use Lava Falls Wine as the metric by which we judge all of the Sugar Creek Dry Red Wines

 Sugar Creek Semi-Sweet Red Wines

-Sugar Creek Ruby Rapid Wine is a rosé made from the Chambourcin grape. rosé is a “read and run,” too.
+Sugar Creek Chambourcin Rosé is a “read and run,” too.
 A straightforward, no surprises wine.
-This wine won the Non-Commercial Wine of the Year in 2017 at the Indy International Wine Competition held at Purdue University in West Lafayette, IN.
+This wine won the Amateur Wine of the Year in 2017 at the Indy International Wine Competition held at Purdue University in West Lafayette, IN.
 It is made from Estate Grown grapes harvested in Montgomery County, Indiana and bottled as a single varietal, slightly sweet, fruit-forward wine which is pleasant with or without food.
-Sugar Creek’s Rosé is named for Ruby Rapid which is located at Mile 105 on the Colorado River in the Grand Canyon.
+The 2016 Vintage won the Non-Commercial Wine of the Year at the Indy International Competition.
+Sugar Creek’s Rosé is Estate Grown and named for Ruby Rapid which is located at Mile 105 on the Colorado River in the Grand Canyon.
 It is the last of a series of rapids known as the “Gems.”
 Crystal Rapid starts the run, followed by Agate, Sapphire, Turquoise, Emerald, and then Ruby.
 It is a nice Class III series that the river guides simply say, “read and run.”
-Sugar Creek Rosé is a “read and run,” too.
-A straightforward, no surprises wine.

 Sugar Creek Sweet Red Wines

-Sugar Creek Redside Rapid Wine is a sweet single varietal wine made of Marquette grapes harvested from the Sugar Creek Vineyard in Montgomery County, Indiana.
+Redside Rapid Wine is a sweet single varietal wine made of Marquette grapes harvested from the Sugar Creek Vineyard in Montgomery County, Indiana.
 Chill and enjoy.
-Sugar Creek Redside Rapid gets its name from the rapid located at Mile 82 on the Middle Fork of the Salmon River in Idaho just above Stoddard Creek which runs through the 2.3 million-acre Frank Church River of No Return Wilderness.
+Sugar Creek Estate Grown is named for Redside Rapid which is located at Mile 82 on the Middle Fork of the Salmon River in Idaho just above Stoddard Creek which runs through the 2.3 million-acre Frank Church River of No Return Wilderness.
 It is one of the premier river running streams as it passes through one of the largest wilderness area in the lower 48.
 It is a Class II to IV depending on water level.
 It is short with a steep drop among huge boulders.

-Sugar Creek’s Rubicon Wine is a single varietal made from Lodi, California Zinfandel grapes.
-Rubicon will pair well with salty cheeses, potato chips, pretzels, and french fries.
-Sugar Creek Sweet Zinfandel is named after the Rubicon River which has a double meaning.
-Originally known for its place in Roman history as the river made famous by Julius Caesar’s crossing in 49 BC.
+Sugar Creek’s One-in-a-Million Rapid Wine is a single varietal made from Lodi, California Zinfandel with 10% residual sugar providing an unusual, unique sweet red Zinfandel.
+One-in-a-Million Rapid Wine will pair well with salty cheeses, potato chips, pretzels, and french fries.
+Sugar Creek sweet Zinfandel is named after the One-in-a-Million Rapid found on the Rubicon River on the Upper Middle Fork of American River located in the Desolation and Granite Chief Wilderness areas of California.
+The Rubicon River was originally known for its place in Roman history as the river made famous by Julius Caesar’s crossing in 49 BC.
 The word Rubicō comes from the Italian rubeus, meaning “red”.
-However, for Sugar Creek Winery, Rubicon is named for the Rubicon River in the Upper Middle Fork of American River located in the Desolation and Granite Chief Wilderness areas of California and the One–in-A-Million Rapid.